beephole/instagram-Account-Creator/README.md

-4. For Paid Proxies(With Authentication) - open proxyGenerateAccount.py script and enter details maually
+4. For Paid Proxies(With Authentication) - open proxyGenerateAccount.py script and enter details manually

    PROXY_HOST = "129.150.19.177" # rotating proxy or host